Context-Bounded Model Checking for POWER

-\paragraph{Coherence Order.} All processes share a global view about the order in which write events are propagated.
-This is done through the {\it coherence order} $\corder$ that is a partial order on $\wevents$ s.t. $\event_1\corder\event_2$ only if $\varof{\event_1}=\varof{\event_2}$, i.e., it relates only events that write on identical variables.
+All processes share a global view about the order in which write events are propagated.
+This is described by the {\it coherence order} relation $\corder$ that is a partial order on $\wevents$ such that $\event_1\corder\event_2$ only if $\varof{\event_1}=\varof{\event_2}$, i.e., it relates only events that write on identical variables.
 If a write event $\event_1$ is propagated to a process before another write event $\event_2$ and both events write on the same variable, then $\event_1\corder\event_2$ holds.
 Furthermore, the events cannot be propagated to any other process in the reverse order.
-However, it might be the case that a write event is never propagated to a given process if the process has already seen a coherence successor of this event.
+As a consequence, a write event is never propagated to a given process if the process has already seen a coherence successor of this event.